arribada/horizon-v2-tools/3.0/quickstart.md

 |Flashing Blue    |   Test message to satellite sending in progress                                                  |
 |Solid Blue       |   Test satellite message sent LED will stay on for 5 seconds                                     |

+First time cellular tests can take a while.